 These obligations and how it carries out its governance role and conducts its meetings are contained in the Board's Governance and Policy Manual.
-This was updated in May 2017.

 There are two permanent committees, the Audit and Risk Committee and the Remuneration and Human Resources Committee.